kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 - Cart - Jonas deliberately sat next to Valindra, Connor tried to sit next to Ria.
 - 4 hrs later
 	- We came across some dead dominion soldier at a broken tower.
 Insane amount of stab wounds through the soldiers.
+	- "Hello there."
+Feminine voice.
+Mechanical woman, large, spidery limbs, metal, 4 arms, different type of weapon on each + shield.
+Face is like a statue/mask.

 - Vethitov = my love (Draconic)